cbabu85/ansible-playbooks-1/roles/aptrust.member/README.md

 This role defines new APTrust members and sets up infrastructure (AWS and Pharos) and members.
+The goal is to ramp up a new member and not require manual GUI interaction.

 The term members is chosen to apply to academic institutions as well as cultural heritage organizations.

-# This is used to ramp up a new member and not require manual GUI interaction
+It provides the following tasks:

-# It will do the following tasks:
+# 1.

-# 1. Create S3 buckets
+ 1. ListCreate S3 buckets
 # 2. Create IAM Group
 # 3. Create IAM Users
 # 4. Setup an IAM policy to manage access to S3 buckets